 Students must comply with all clinical contract protocols including background checks, drug screenings and immunization requirements.
 The cost for criminal background checks and drug screenings are included in program fees.
-Students are responsible for covering costs for immunization requirements.
+Students are responsible for covering costs for immunization requirements prior to externship.